 - Expanding pre- and post-consumer food waste composting

-UofL's Solid Waste Reduction Committee is attempting to address these concerns and we'd love to have your input.
+UofL's Zero Waste Committee is attempting to address these concerns and we'd love to have your input.
 This voluntary committee will report to the Sustainable Operations Committee.
 To get involved, contact: Greg Schetler at (502) 852-0926.

 Remember that the famous “Three Rs” are in order of priority: Reduce, Reuse…THEN Recycle!
 Learn why at The Story of Stuff.